matthematician/society/README.md

 WORKING:

-[ ] Problem Solving: conversion from DOC is good so far BUT much sectioning work needed.
+[ ] Problem Solving chapter in PTX, cleanup in progress [ ] Sets chapter in PTX.
+Sections done: 1.
+2.